 The Silver Lamp Award originated in 2006 at Baptist Health System Foundation.
 With hospitals facing financial challenges, funding for continuing education became increasingly scarce.
 These awards, funded through many generous donors, were established with input from physicians and administrators to maintain excellence in healthcare.
 The awards were continued at Mercy Health Partners until the sale of the hospital in October 2011.
-Trinity is proud to continue this tradition, honor the intent of donors, and provide continuing education opportunities to healthcare professionals throughout our community.
+Trinity is proud to continue this tradition, honor donors’ intent, and provide continuing education opportunities to healthcare professionals throughout our community.

 Trinity also recognized 11 students who received the 2019-2020 Blake Scholarships at this event.
 These are nursing and medical technology students selected for their academic achievement at Carson-Newman and Lincoln Memorial Universities.
 Recipients must be in their last two years of college and are selected by the staff at each university to receive a $5,000 scholarship toward their tuition, which is made possible by the generosity of the late Dr. and Mrs. Lynn Blake.
 Dr. Blake was chief of pathology services and director of laboratories at Baptist Hospital of East Tennessee for over 30 years.
 He and his wife, Georgia, graciously established the scholarship funds at Baptist Health System Foundation in 2000.
 We are pleased to have continued these scholarships with Trinity Foundation.
 Over the years, this generous gift from the Blakes has enabled many students to establish careers and benefit the patients these professionals serve.